Jay-1409/TimeMachine/backend/README.md

    - Ensure proper Authorization header format

 3. **CORS Errors**
-   - Backend is configured for Chrome extensions
-   - For web development, update CORS settings in index.js
+  - Ensure extension origin or localhost is allowed in `index.js`

 ### Logs and Debugging
 The server logs important events: